Ameren: Former manufactured gas plant

-In nineteenth and twentieth centuries a local utility company operated a coal gasification plant at the corner of Ash and Orr streets in Columbia, Missouri, that was subsequently demolished.
+In the nineteenth and twentieth centuries a local utility company operated a coal gasification plant at the corner of Ash and Orr streets in Columbia, Missouri, that was subsequently demolished.
 The company was purchased by the Ameren Corporation.
 The gasification process contaminated the soil and some groundwater in the area with carcinogenic chemicals.
 In June 2014 Ameren was removing contaminated soil from the area, and expected to finish by September 2014.
 As of 2019 the city is considering purchasing the lot to create a public park.
 Ameren has been criticized by the North Village Board of Directors for owning "a whole city block that is in disrepair and for an aversion to commerce."

+Lake of the Ozarks

 Ameren Missouri sponsors the Adopt-the-Shoreline program, which enables people to “adopt” portions of the shoreline for litter control.
 They also control other shoreline activities in the Lake of the Ozarks such as the regulation of boat docks, seawalls and other structures within the Osage Project boundary on the lake and downstream from Bagnell Dam.
 The company maintains the Lake and Shoreline Protection Hotline that anyone who wishes can use to report neglected docks or other concerns they may have about the lake.